 The main reason I didn't persevere with the Timemaster digital was I inherited this nice looking Swiss made Corvette manually winding analogue.
 My Nanna (Dad's Mum) died in 1982 and I was asked if I wanted something of hers so chose this.
 Professional clean, lubricate and adjust at Hyde Park Jewellers near Mutley in Plymouth (a dry cleaning shop now I think!) not far from where I was working at the time and a new brown leather strap gave this a new lease of life and I still have it and occasionally wear it.
 It is a mans watch and allegedly may have reached my Nanna from a friend of hers (Charles) who fought in the war and reportedly/allegedly was the inspiration for Richard Burton's character (Major John Smith !!!) in the film and Alastair Maclean novel 'Where Eagles Dare'.
 Who knows, it may just be true but with no way of verifying any of it we will never know for sure!

 Mid to later 1980's and Mum and Dad bought me a new Seiko '5' automatic watch one Christmas (1987?) which I wore for a long time.
 As with many Seiko's the steel strap isn't the best but did me well for years and I still have it though now on a leather strap.
 It really should be serviced but the initial quote was ridiculous (Jersey) but may have to do some catch up maintenance on some of the mechanical watches at some stage to keep them working.
+2020 update, thanks to a visit to Plymouth (Express Watchsmiths) now cleaned, serviced and adjusted and in full working order again!
+I agonised over replacing the glass as this is scratched but in the end opted for authenticity and patina.., it is part of the watches story/history in my opinion and thoiugh it woukld be nice looking new I do like authenticity!

 For my 30th birthday I was bought a Rotary quartz diver watch which I was fairly pleased with until 1 year and 1 day after getting it it leaked in a shower of rain!!!
 Rotary agreed to repair it (it was supposed to be waterproof after all!) but made a complete hash of it (misaligned hour markers and rust actually appearing on the hands!).
 Yet more to-ing and fro-ing and they eventually offered me a new watch, a Rotary Aspen quartz diver with sapphire crystal!
 Quite an upgrade actually so no complaints in that respect, the trouble is it just wasn't a style I particularly liked at that time but it was reasonably well made, solid and kept good time so did me for another 9 years or so!
 The hands and hour marker appear to be deteriorating on my (fast approaching) 25 year old watch so truly a Rotary it seems!